intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     **KEYS_PATH** means the absolute path to the keys you just created and copied to.
 According to the above commands, the path would be like "BigDL/ppml/trusted-big-data-ml/python/docker-graphene/keys" <br>
     **LOCAL_IP** means your local IP address. <br>

-##### 2.2.2.2 Run Your Spark Program with BigDL PPML on SGX
+##### 2.2.2.2 Run Your Spark Applications with BigDL PPML on SGX

-To run your pyspark program, you need to prepare your own pyspark program and put it under the trusted directory in SGX  `/ppml/trusted-big-data-ml/work`.
+To run your PySpark application, you need to prepare your PySpark application and put it under the trusted directory in SGX  `/ppml/trusted-big-data-ml/work`.
 Then run with `bigdl-ppml-submit.sh` using the command:

 ```bash
 ./bigdl-ppml-submit.sh work/YOUR_PROMGRAM.py | tee YOUR_PROGRAM-sgx.log